Dance in India: Dance in Bollywood Film

 The presentation of Indian dance styles in film, Hindi Cinema, has exposed the range of dance in India to a global audience.

 Dance and song sequences have been an integral component of films across the country.
 With the introduction of sound to the cinema in the film Alam Ara in 1931, choreographed dance sequences became ubiquitous in Hindi and other Indian films.

 A Bollywood dance performance in Bristol.

-Dance in early Hindi films was primarily modeled on classical Indian dance styles such as Kathak, or folk dancers.
-Modern films often blend this earlier style with Western dance styles (MTV or in Broadway musicals), though it is not unusual to see western choreography and adapted classical dance numbers side by side in the same film.
+Dance in early Hindi films was primarily modeled on classical Indian dance styles such as Kathak, or folk dances.
+Modern films often blend this earlier style with Western dance styles (MTV or in Broadway musicals), though it is not unusual to see Western choreography and adapted classical dance numbers side by side in the same film.
 Typically, the hero or heroine performs with a troupe of supporting dancers.
 Many song-and-dance routines in Indian films feature dramatic shifts of location and/or changes of costume between verses of a song.
 It is popular for a hero and heroine to dance and sing a pas de deux (a French ballet term, meaning "dance of two") in beautiful natural surroundings or architecturally grand settings, referred to as a "picturisation".

 Indian films have often used what are now called "item numbers" where a glamorous female figure performs a cameo.
 The choreography for such item numbers varies depending on the film's genre and situation.
 The film actress and dancer Helen was famous for her cabaret numbers.

-Often in movies, the actors don't sing the songs themselves that they dance too, themselves but have another artist sing in the background.
+Often in movies, the actors don't sing the songs themselves that they dance to themselves but have another artist sing in the background.
 For an actor to sing in the song is unlikely but not rare.
 The dances in Bollywood can range from slow dancing to a more upbeat hip-hop style dance.
 The dancing itself is a fusion of all dance forms.
-It could be Indian classical, Indian folk dance, belly dancing, jazz, hip-hop, and everything else you can imagine.
+It could be Indian classical, Indian folk dance, belly dancing, jazz, hip-hop, and anything else you can imagine.